On the uniqueness of the discrete Calderon problem on multi-dimensional lattices

 \section{Corner excitations}

-In this section, we introduce a special type of boundary excitations that induce well localized potentials and give their important properties.
-This is the main technical tool to carry out with the inductive steps along the slices.
-In the proof, the key step is inductive, starting from a subdomain with the known conductivity, to recover the conductivity on a larger region.
-That is, the domain with known conductivity grows with the induction step, which eventually covers the entire edge set.
+In this section, we describe a special type of boundary excitations that induce well localized potentials and give their important properties.
+This is the main technical tool to carry out the inductive steps along the slices.
+The inductive step starts from a subdomain with the known conductivity, and then aims to recover the conductivity on a larger region.
+That is, the domain with known conductivity grows with the induction step, which eventually covers the entire edge set $E$.
 To rigorously formulate the inductive step, we define a class of growing regions slice by slice as